shawazi/my-profile-views-counter/README.md

 ```
 [**Set up GitHub Profile Views Counter for your repositories**](https://github.com/gayanvoice/github-profile-views-counter)
 ## ⛔ DO NOT
 - Do not commit any changes to `./cache` directory.
-This feature helps to integrity of the records for visitors.
+This feature helps the integrity of the records for visitors.
 - The app will automatically stop measuring insights until you revoke those commits.
 ## 📦 Third party